jdb19937/tewel/README.md

 # tewel
-command-line convolutional synthesizer with adversarial learning
+tewel is a command-line neural synthesizer.